dynamodenis/deel_hometask/README.md

 When you've finished the assignment, zip your repo (make sure to include the .git folder) and send us the zip file.

 Thank you and good luck! 🙏

+# Denis Mbugua Submission of the test

+I finished the requested apis, tested them and documented them using swagger js.

+Moved the routes into a folder in routes to handle them separate since they can eventually grow.

+I also added a tests folder to handle unit tests that can be run by ```npm test```